pmahon2016/ddmon/README.md

                        device requests are generated, you should receive an email notification ) -After some activity,type -> python3 /ddmon/parsequeries.py  ( should generate a report on DNS requests)

+     Step 6: Run the DHCP monitoring tool as a service/process -systemctl start lease_renew.service

       ****this is a work-in-progress so leave your comments/Issues

       Thanks!